juliussin/juliussin.github.io/portfolio.md

 #### Details

+* Dataset from Kaggle (Public Dataset) with 6 categories of waste
-* Convolutional Neural Network (CNN), Classification, TensorFlow
+* Deep Learning platform using TensorFlow
+* Comparing 2 Machine Learning models: CNN and Transfer Learning
+* Deployment on a single board computer NVIDIA Jetson Nano with a webcam
+* The machine manage to distinguish types of waste with almost 90% accuracy

 #### Keywords

-*embedded system, machine learning, CNN, classification, TensorFlow*
+*embedded system, machine learning, CNN, classification, TensorFlow, single board computer*

 ---
 ## Navigation Aid Device for the Visually Impaired